TYPO3-Initiatives/content-block-registration-api/Documentation/Introduction/RegistrationProcesses/Index.rst

 .. note::
    **Not yet implemented!**
+   See `validation of package files <https://github.com/TYPO3-Initiatives/content-block-registration-api/issues/7>`__ and `validation of the editing interface <https://github.com/TYPO3-Initiatives/content-block-registration-api/issues/8>`_.
    Basically a YAML schema validation (based on JSON schema) is needed here.
 Exchange with the Form Framework team is targeted.